Article Summary

 Self Check:

 Every founder-led sales motion starts with instinct.
-You know what to say, when to say it, and how to close.
-The first step to building a sales system is getting that knowledge out of your head.
+The first step is getting that knowledge out of your head.
+Start by capturing:

 Hiring well is your growth accelerator.